-^{1.} Afghanistan is not included in Central Asia here, although some observers count this country as belonging to Central Asia, and indeed a persuasive case can be made for Afghanistan to be included as a part of the Central Asia region.
+1. Afghanistan is not included in Central Asia here, although some observers count this country as belonging to Central Asia, and indeed a persuasive case can be made for Afghanistan to be included as a part of the Central Asia region.
 The same cannot be said for Pakistan, mainly because both China and Pakistan have already made considerable efforts to build the China-Pakistan Economic Corridor, with China having already spent a great deal of money, and a separate economic corridor is already established.
-Thus, under the Belt and Road Initiative it would not be not suitable to include Pakistan in the definition of the Central Asia region.
+Thus, under the Belt and Road Initiative it would not be not five Central Asian countries has been subject to some serious constraints.